 James H. Zumberge Ph.D.

 Dr. Zumberge served as president of Grand Valley State Colleges from 1963-1969.
 After leaving Grand Valley, Dr. Zumberge went on to serve as president of Southern Methodist University and became the ninth president of the University of California.
-A geology professor, James Zumberge also was reknown for leading expeditions in Antarctica.
+A geology professor, James Zumberge also was reknowned for leading expeditions in Antarctica.
 Cape Zumberge and the Zumberge Coast in Antarctica were named for him.
 He passed away April 15, 1992.

-The library building was built in 1969 and received several awards for its architectural design.
-The five level building houses over 650,000 volumes, 3,500 periodicals, and numerous microfiche and microfilm, video, DVD's, CD's and vinyl recordings.
-The library hosts numerous computers, checks out laptops and includes a computer lab.
-Students, faculty, and staff may access e-books online and search within over 250 databases, many with full-text journal articles.
+Construction on the library building began in 1967 and was completed in 1969.
+The library building received several awards for its architectural design.
+The library housed over 777,000 volumes, 523,000 electronic journals and books, and scores of other materials.
+The library housed numerous computers, laptops to check out and included a computer lab.
+Students, faculty, and staff accessed e-books online and searched within over 250 databases, many with full-text journal articles.

-Page last modified June 11, 2013
+Page last modified September 3, 2013